iu-msis/2-simple-docker-js-alitaliba/README.md

 * Three separate HTML pages, including `index.html`.
 Home page MUST be named `index.htm` or `index.html` (Either extension is fine for HTML files.)
 (DONE)

 * All pages have a common nav bar (on the top or left) that links the three pages.
 Pages use the same base style sheet(s), and have a common look and feel.
+(DONE)

 * One page shows user information (should be fake), showing name, country or origin, birthdate, age, email address (clickable `mailto:` link that opens an email browser!), and a (fake) profile picture of the (fake) user.
 See https://randomuser.me for examples.